Meet The Team

 In treatment, Karina uses structural approaches such as soft tissue massage, special stretches and gentle joint articulation, together with cranial and biodynamic cranial osteopathy.

 She aims to relieve pain and restore musculo-skeletal health, function and a sense of well being for people of all ages.

 Butterfield Osteopathy accepts most insurance companies except AXA.
-Julia and Maria are additionally registered with BUPA.
 Most insurance companies have excess on their policy, which must be paid directly to the practitioner.
 Please check your policy with your insurance company before booking.

 Elodie Bridelance is a 2012 graduate of the Institut Supérieur d’Ostéopathie d’Aix-en-Provence in France and relocated to London in 2013.
 She has a postgraduate diploma in paediatric and perinatal osteopathy.